 Registered with the Information Commissioner for the United Kingdom and referred to as EIA in this policy.
-Processing and retention of personal information is governed by the Data Protection Act 2018 and the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.
+Processing and retention of personal information is governed by the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).
 You can view our registrations and search for Environmental Investigation Agency.
 Should you be unhappy about how we manage your data, you can contact the ICO.

 EIA is committed to protecting and respecting your privacy.
 This policy (together with any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.